ilan2004/mindshift/README.md

 ---

 ## 💡 Our Solution
-**MindShift** uses AI + personality profiling to create a personalized productivity system that:
+**Nudge** uses AI + personality profiling to create a personalized productivity system that:
 1. Analyzes your **ChatGPT history** to generate **personalized personality questions** (instead of generic MBTI-style forms).
 2. Builds a **profile type** (Achiever, Explorer, Diplomat, Analyst, etc.) tailored to your actual behavior.
 3. Applies **profile-driven nudges** when you try to access distraction sites.